x-square/data_analytics/24-02-advanced-data-analytics.md

 ## TikTok scenario

-At TikTok, our mission is to inspire creativity and bring joy.
-Our employees lead with curiosity and move at the speed of culture.
-Combined with our company's flat structure, you'll be given dynamic opportunities to make a real impact on a rapidly expanding company and grow your career.

-TikTok users have the ability to submit reports that identify videos and comments that contain user claims.
-These reports identify content that needs to be reviewed by moderators.
-The process generates a large number of user reports that are challenging to consider in a timely manner.

-TikTok is working on the development of a predictive model that can determine whether a video contains a claim or offers an opinion.
-With a successful prediction model, TikTok can reduce the backlog of user reports and prioritize them more efficiently.

 ### Project background

 TikTok's data team is in the earliest stages of the claims classification project.
 The following tasks are needed before the team can begin the data analysis process: